 We create new programming languages to address only a few fundamental inconveniences of what we already have.
-Take some of the recent hits – golang is much better and cloud-scale parallelism, Rust excels at wrangling memory and protecting us from ourselves, and Deno is a safer, faster, multithreaded and less messy Node.js.
+Take some of the recent hits – golang is much better and has cloud-scale parallelism, Rust excels at wrangling memory and protecting us from ourselves, and Deno is a safer, faster, multithreaded, and less messy Node.js.
 One can safely argue that these are incremental, yet incredibly valuable innovations.

 Disruptive innovation and Architectural innovation

 These two types of innovation are the playground of most entrepreneurs.
-It makes a lot of sense to bring an existing technology to a new market or address a problem in an existing market with new technology.
+It makes a lot of sense to bring existing technology to a new market or address a problem in an existing market with new technology.

-The difference is, however a little hazy and likely not very important.
+The difference is, however, a little hazy and likely not very important.
 In most cases, when we say, “new technology in an existing market”, we are talking about applying technology that is not in fact “new” but has not yet been applied to a problem in a market we know.
 Similarly, in many cases, a group of experts in a technology field will talk about new markets, simply from the standpoint of not being familiar with them.

 To illustrate – please consider the current hyper-fashionable conversations around Artificial Intelligence and Machine Learning.
 These technologies and the core concepts behind them have existed for decades, and in some cases for more than half a century.
-It took lowering the cost of implementation and operation (faster computers, better software and cheap scalable cloud infrastructure) and the rise of new market categories (global retail distribution – like Amazon and Ali Baba, and global direct advertising – like Google AdWords) to make these innovations relevant.
+It took lowering the cost of implementation and operation (faster computers, better software, and cheap scalable cloud infrastructure) and the rise of new market categories (global retail distribution – like Amazon and Ali Baba, and global direct advertising – like Google AdWords) to make these innovations relevant.

 There are two approaches to drive disruptive and architectural innovation.

 One is better suited to more mature organizations that are already well established in their markets and have some organic investment capability.
-This approach is to assemble and enable multi-disciplinary teams of experts and to task them with design improvements and ideas, even when it may not be immediately obvious how the expertise any one individual brings to the table maybe relevant.
+This approach is to assemble and enable multi-disciplinary teams of experts and to task them with design improvements and ideas, even when it may not be immediately obvious how the expertise any one individual brings to the table may be relevant.